How do I get the best Glasgow to London train fare?

 What should I do if I want a cheap train to London from Glasgow?

-Finally, consider travelling on a Glasgow to London train at less busy times.
-This usually means travelling south in the evening:
+You can consider travelling on a Glasgow to London train at less busy times.
+This usually means travelling south in the evening after 16:30.

 I want to upgrade to First Class, what are my options?